 Studies show that 84% of patients depend on referrals from family or friends when looking for a dentist.
 Give them the opportunity to market on your behalf!

-When patients share these images online, your brand is seen by friends, family, and colleagues in their trusted social media network which provides strong and engaging validation for your practice.
+When patients share these custom images online, your brand is seen by friends, family, and colleagues in their trusted social media network which provides strong and engaging validation for your practice.

 For more tips on staying HIPAA compliant on social media, consider the following advice from Innereactive: